 I have published a book with the University of Chicago Press and another paper at PSRM which utilize supervised machine learning to process legislative text and generate measures of Big Five personality traits for members of the U.S. Congress, called ELUCIDATION scores.
 These publications are part of a larger collaborative project with Adam Ramey at NYU Abu Dhabi and Gary Hollibaugh at Notre Dame, which is focused on using supervised models to generate measures of elite personality traits, economic preferences, and values based on linguistic cues present in text data.
 The book, which was published in April 2017, describes the generation of ELUCIDATION scores and introduces a behavioral modeling framework for incorporating the Big Five personality traits, perhaps the most highly used typology of personality traits, into formal models.
 The book proceeds to revisit several aspects of congressional behavior, finding these traits have significant influence on legislative choices throughout the congressional lifespan.
-I have another paper forthcoming at Political Behavior which finds evidence that citizens reward legislators with `valence' personality profiles more than legislators who are similar to themselves, and a published and another working paper which test the implications of our modeling framework for Neuroticism and Openness to Experience, respectively.
+I have another paper at Political Behavior which finds evidence that citizens reward legislators with `valence' personality profiles more than legislators who are similar to themselves, and two published papers which test the implications of our modeling framework for Neuroticism and Openness to Experience, respectively.

 My presentation of the elite behavior in institutions project at Northwestern University's Kellogg School of Management for the Fifth Annual Text-as-Data Conference: